apache/doris-website/versioned_docs/version-2.1/data-operate/update/update-overview.md

 ### Two Update Methods in Unique Key Model

+#### `UPDATE` statement

-- Update statement: This method is used to update a specific column and is suitable for infrequent updates with a small amount of data.
+This method is used to update a specific column and is suitable for infrequent updates with a small amount of data.

-- Batch update based on load: Doris supports various load methods such as Stream Load, Broker Load, Routine Load, and Insert Into.
+#### Batch update based on load

+Doris supports various load methods such as Stream Load, Broker Load, Routine Load, and Insert Into.
 For unique key tables, all load have the "UPSERT" semantics, meaning that if a row with the same key does not exist, it will be inserted, and if it already exists, it will be updated.

 - If all columns are updated, MoR and MoW have the same semantics, which is to replace all value columns for the same key.